AriasaProp/TechnoWar/README.md

 ## License

-This project has maded by myself from Android Native template.
+This project has maded by myself.